oregenal/sapper/README.md

 # Sapper

 Sapper game.
-Writen in C using SDL2.
+Written in C using SDL2.